Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?: Average Speed

 In order to understand how the COVID-19 outbreak impacted the average download speed experienced by fixed broadband internet users, we calculate the ratio between the average download speed that users experienced between January and March 2020.
 Let $S_{\text{D}}$ be the download speed, we compute the average download speed ratio as follows:

-Figure \ref{fig:downloadspeed2020} shows the result in the form of a Cumulative Distributed Function (CDF).
-We see that approximately 60\% of the users experienced a decrease in their average download speed from January to March 2020.
-However, the decrease was not too significant, since for most of the users, the decrease was smaller than 5\%.
-Therefore, while a significant number of users experienced a decrease in average download speed as other studies suggest, not many experienced a severe decrease.
+\cref{fig:downloadspeed2020} shows the result in the form of a \gls{CDF}.
+We see that approximately 60\% of the test units experienced a decrease in their average download speed from January to March 2020.
+However, the decrease was not too significant, since for most of the test units, the decrease was smaller than 5\%.
+Therefore, while a significant number of test units experienced a decrease in average download speed as other studies suggest, not many experienced a severe decrease.

-Cooper argued that although some ISPs were able to keep up with the increase in internet consumption, some cities felt the impact of the increase in data consumption leading users to experience a decrease in their download speed, e.g., the download speed in New York City decreased by 24\% in March \cite{cooper}.
+Cooper~\cite{cooper} argued that although some \glspl{ISP} were able to keep up with the increase in internet consumption, some cities felt the impact of the increase in data consumption leading users to experience a decrease in their download speed, e.g., the download speed in New York City decreased by 24\% in March.